How does this medication work? What will it do for me?

-Each red, opaque, size 1, hard gelatin capsule with black axial imprint "NVR/BCR", contains 150 mg nilotinib.
+Each red, opaque, size 1, hard gelatin capsule with black axial imprint "NVR/BCR" contains 150 mg of nilotinib.
 Nonmedicinal ingredients: colloidal silicon anhydrous, crospovidone, lactose monohydrate, Poloxamer 188, magnesium stearate; capsule shell: gelatin, titanium dioxide (E 171), red iron oxide red (E 172), yellow iron oxide (E172); printing ink: includes black (E 172) iron oxide.

 How should I use this medication?